Migration Agent Sydney

 AustraliaMigrate is a Sydney-based migration agency, operating from Chatswood on Sydney’s North Shore.
-The team of five MARA-registered migration agents handles partner visas, employer-sponsored visas (subclasses 482, 186 and 494), skilled migration, student visas and family migration applications.
+The team of five MARA-registered migration agents handles ALL visa applications including partner visas, employer-sponsored visas (subclasses 482, 186 and 494), skilled migration, student visas and family migration applications.
 The agency has been continuously registered with the Office of the Migration Agents Registration Authority (OMARA) since 2000, under Director and Principal Migration Agent Ian Singer (MARN 0001947).
 Multilingual consultations are available in English, Mandarin and Farsi.
 Initial phone and email queries are answered at no cost; a formal 45-minute consultation is $150 plus GST.

 AustraliaMigrate operates from a single Sydney office in Chatswood, NSW.
 All visa advice is provided by registered migration agents holding active MARN numbers under the Office of the Migration Agents Registration Authority (OMARA).
 Every MARN listed below can be independently verified on the public register at mara.gov.au.